Back to jobs

 Responsibilities:

-• Document and share your work through clear technical writing, prototypes, and presentations that influence thinking across the organization
+• Document and share your work through clear writing, prototypes, and presentations that influence thinking across the organization

 You may be a good fit if you have:

-• Strong full-stack engineering experience
+Strong full-stack engineering with design sensibility

 • 6+ years building and shipping web products, with deep expertise across the stack

-• Track record of independently driving features from prototype to production quality
+• Track record of independently driving features from prototype to production

-• Deep conviction about human capability and agency
+Deep conviction about human capability

 • Strong perspective on how technology should enhance human capabilities rather than diminish them

-• Research mindset with product execution skills
+Research mindset with product execution

 • Strong instincts for product design and user experience, even without formal design training